 Examples of Ledger and How to Make Them

-In making examples of accounting ledgers, and before recording a general journal.
+In making examples of ledger format in accounting, and before recording a general journal.
 Then you should know the normal balance and have a CoA list.
-In the ledger, each active account of the CoA list is neatly organized.
+In the ledger, each active account is neatly organized in the CoA list.
 The number on the accounts is sequential according to the type of account itself.

 For example, since cash accounts, debts, and inventories are part of current assets, each account generally has an initial number of “1”.
 Then for accounts such as the building, vehicles, and the accumulated depreciation that is part of fixed assets are generally given the initial number “2”, and so on.
 Here’s a Chart of Account example: